 Meal prepping made easy….I helped my boyfriend make a big batch of chicken fajitas packed with alll the veggies and his own homemade cilantro sauce for his meals throughout the week!
 I snagged a bite or two and these are DEFINTELY going to go into the weekly rotation.

 When it comes to meal prepping, pick a few basics you can use throughout the week in a variety of ways.
-In this case: grilled chicken tenders, cauliflower rice, sauteed peppers/onion/corn/beans, and some sides of fresh greek yogurt cilantro sauce.
+In this case: grilled chicken tenders, cauliflower rice (or regular rice, all foods fit here!), sauteed peppers/onion/corn/beans, and some sides of fresh greek yogurt cilantro sauce.
 That way you can make your own combos throughout the week!
-Try it all mixed into a bowl as shown here one day, and the next add to a corn tortilla or collard green wrap for some variety and freshness.Print
+Try it all mixed into a bowl as shown here one day, and the next add to a tortilla or collard green wrap for some variety and freshness.Print

 This recipe makes 4-5 hearty servings of tasty and healthy chicken fajitas to eat throughout the week.
 Add brown rice for even more fiber and staying power.
 Packed with fiber, protein, and nutrients!

 - 1 can beans (kidney or black work well)